salesforce/best/docs/content/docs/running-remotely.md

 [![Deploy Best Hub](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/salesforce/best-heroku-deploy/tree/hub)

+Alternatively, if you want more control over deployment, we recommend following [this template](https://github.com/salesforce/best-heroku-deploy/tree/hub) which contains everything you will need to get a hub up and running.
+This template contains a bare-bones template so you can deploy Best to whatever cloud hosting provider you would like.

-Alternatively, you can install the `@best/agent-hub` package.
+Lastly, if you want full control over your hub, you can install the `@best/agent-hub` package.
 You will also probably need the `@best/runner-headless` package again.
+We still advise looking at the above template to see an example of how to setup your hub.

 Once you have installed these packages, you can run the following command to start a hub:
 ```sh